Panasonic GH4 vs Pentax K-1

 - More modern: Reflects 2 years of technical progress since the GH4 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the K-1 comes out slightly ahead of the GH4 (15 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the K-1 emerges as the winner of the match-up (16 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.